 Phone: (707) 827-3600; E-mail: email@example.com Dutton Goldfield

-After leaving Dutton Goldfield, head west on Graton Road.
-You will pass through the tiny town of Graton.
-Should you decide to eat at a restaurant the Underwood Bar & Bistro is not to be missed.
-This is where the local winemakers hang out.
-This is a very beautiful backroad drive surrounded by vineyards and old apple orchards.
-The winery is about 2 miles after leaving the town.
+Marimar Torres is on a backroad off Highway 116.
+It is a beautiful drive and well worth the effort to visit Marimar Torres.
+The winery is about 2 miles from the two-block long town of Graton, on Graton Road.
 Marimar entrance is on the right.
 Take the roadway up to the top of the hill.
-Blink and you will think you are in Spain’s land of Catalan.
+You might think you landed in Spain’s Catalan.
+The winery has a Catalan flair.
 The Marimar Torres family owns the Torres Winery in Spain near Barcelona.
-At this Graton winery, Pinot Noir and Chardonnay are produced.
-This is a lovely spot and a most delightful place to enjoy a picnic lunch with an excellent glass of Pinot Noir or Chardonnay.
+As is the case in this wine area, Pinot Noir and Chardonnay are the focus.
+Marimar is a lovely spot and a most delightful place to enjoy a picnic lunch with an excellent glass of Pinot Noir or Chardonnay.

 Tasting room open daily, 11 to 4pm